breezeight/nicola_blog/_guides/docker.markdown

 ## Install

+docker-compose is provided by the Docker Toolbox.

+But it has an issue on some machine, it exit with the "Illegal instruction: 4".
+To solve just install it from pip:

 `pip install -U docker-compose`

-Install: If you install from pip you will get an SSL error see here: https://github.com/docker/compose/issues/890

-You should run this script: https://raw.githubusercontent.com/aanand/fig/25942820820fcd8ed3fbd33dde2dcb24005ef997/script/prepare-osx
+Install: If you install from pip you will get an SSL error see here: https://github.com/docker/compose/issues/890 You should run this script: https://raw.githubusercontent.com/aanand/fig/25942820820fcd8ed3fbd33dde2dcb24005ef997/script/prepare-osx

 ## Intro

 Docker Compose acts as a wrapper around Docker – it links your containers together and provides syntactic sugar around some complex container linking commands.
 It can coordinate and spin up your entire application and dependencies with one command.